ntustison/LAMNrFlows/README.md

 ### Funding support

-We gratefully acknowledge the grant support of the Office of Naval Research (N0014-23-1-2317).
+We gratefully acknowledge the grant support of the Office of Naval Research (N0014-23-1-2317) and the National Institute of Biomedical Imaging and Bioengineering (R01-EB031722).